 It’s fun and a great way to meet locals.
 Yet, learn how to say no and don’t be afraid to use it.

-Written by local enthusiast for Rishikesh hostels
+Written by Travel Expert Rishikesh

 Kelly